naninovel/docs/docs/en/guide/automated-testing.md

 ## Suite Configuration

-While end-to-end tests are expected to be as close to real usage scenario as possible, you'll still have to tweak various parameters to make testing more practical.
-Like, you probably wouldn't want to specify "click" sequences each time player is expected to click to continue reading; similarly, various effects, such as UI fading or camera animations take time during playback, but there is no sense in waiting for all that during tests.
+While end-to-end tests should be as close to real usage scenarios as possible, you'll still have to tweak various parameters to make testing practical.
+For example, you probably wouldn't want to specify click sequences each time the player is expected to click to continue reading; similarly, various effects such as UI fading or camera animations take time during playback, and waiting for them in tests is unnecessary.

-To configure the engine specifically when running tests, use various `With` methods available on `E2E` instance.
-For example, below will override timescale and reveal delay, to make all the effects run very fast and also will activate continue input each time it's requested:
+To configure the engine specifically when running tests, use various `With` methods available on the `E2E` instance.
+For example, the snippet below overrides timescale and reveal delay to make effects run very fast and activates continue input each time it's requested:

 ```csharp
 [UnityTest]